koliajaykr/course-r4bee/content/home/slider.md

 [[item]]
   title = "Batch - 9"
-  content = "\"One of the best R tutorial class.
-Helpful class and  teacher's teaching is one of best teaching.\"   <br>\"Great Course!
-Would recommend to all those would like to start from scratch of rstudio.The tools discussed are very effective and easy to implement and practice.
-Offcourse with great teacher.\" (Oct 2022)" align = "center"
+  content = "\"Great Course!
+Would recommend to all those would like to start from scratch of R & Rstudio.The tools discussed are very effective and easy to implement and practice.
+Of course with great teacher.\" (Oct 2022)" align = "center"

   overlay_color = "#555"  # An HTML color value.